 - Paying for followers or engagement bots

 Instead, try your best to have a consistent and regular schedule for posting and engaging.
-This way, your activity will be seen as more natural and can be verified as human activity, rather than third-party bot activity, which Instagram does not condone.
+This way, your activity will be seen as more natural.
+It can be verified as human activity, rather than third-party bot activity, which Instagram doesn’t condone.

 2. Follow all of the app’s guidelines.